rhadamanthe/host-grabber-pp/docs/en/hosts-definition.md

 ```

 When you define a domain, HG ++ will consider all the links with *http*, *https*,
 *www.* prefixes, as well as sub-domains.
 The value of a domain is a text.
 Not a regular expression.

+If the rule definition covers several web sites, you can use the `_$CURRENT$_` value.
+This is what the [Coppermine](http://coppermine-gallery.net/) uses in the default catalog.
+Many web sites run
+such a gallery system.
+The Coppermine rule indicates we should apply it to every web site, not for a single domain.
+When a web page is analyzed, the `_$CURRENT$_` value means we use the host name of the current page.

 ## Path Pattern